Moving into Silence – Musings on a Simple Thing that is Hard to Do

-The Two Inseparable Sides of Moving into Silence
+Two Inseparable Sides of Moving into Silence

 And it has an inner aspect of calming the mind and focussing on what matters.
 Moving into silence can be a lifelong quest or a temporary necessity to recharge one’s batteries.

 Either way, moving into silence evokes an inherent dichotomy:

-Silence for some can be a sign of danger.
+Silence, for some, can be a sign of danger.
 Traditional cultures use firecrackers to scare off evil spirits.
 Longtail boats in South East Asia are unbearably noisy for the very same purpose.
 Ghosts, so they say, are much more sensitive to noise than humans.
 Staying in a noisy place is safe.

-How Can we Talk about Silence and How Does it Relate to Noise?
+How Can We Talk about Silence and How Does it Relate to Noise?

-After the premiere of 4’33,” John Cage said ‘There’s no such thing as silence.
+After the premiere of 4’33,” John Cage said, ‘There’s no such thing as silence.
 What they thought was silence, because they didn’t know how to listen, was full of accidental sounds.’

 The scholar James M. Fielding writes that ‘Cage’s work gives a concrete, performative reality to Wittgenstein’s early conception of language as well as the mystical revelation that lies behind it.’